Construction Advice Courtesy of Ken

 Today’s post comes from Ken Y, Training & Development Manager.
 He shares words of wisdom that every new entrepreneur should read.
-Check out this construction advice courtesy of Ken.

 As a young man starting my own millwork company, I had all the confidence in the world.
 I had access to tools that weren’t exactly new, but were capable and dependable.
 I found a great facility that gave me space to do complicated projects while streamlining the process for production boxes.
 And perhaps most importantly, I had several talented builders coming to work for me.
 I had the tools and talent to produce high-end millwork and install it as well as anyone in the industry.